- The most commonly used wireless communications technology

 - The primary medium for global internet traffic

-- A driver of nearly $2 trillion in global economic value
+- A driver of more than $2 trillion USD in global economic value

-- Growing, with 4 billion devices shipping in 2018 and 13 billion devices in use
+- Growing with more than 4 billion devices shipping in 2019 and 13 billion devices in use

 For two decades Wi-Fi has changed the way the world operates and communicates.
 Wi-Fi technology, based on the Institute of Electrical and Electronics Engineers (IEEE) wireless communication standard 802.11, has continually improved, with each generation bringing faster speeds, lower latency, and better user experiences in a multitude of environments and with a variety of device types.